vectara/vectara-docs/www/docs/learn/authentication/overview.md

 ## Choosing Personal API keys, Index API Keys, Query API Keys, or OAuth 2.0

-When it comes to securing your application and managing access, you have a choice between three different API Keys and OAuth.
-API Keys can be scoped either to be Adminstrative actions, query (read-only) or both query and index (read-and-write).
+To secure your application and manage access, you have a choice between three different API Keys and OAuth 2.0.
+API Keys can be scoped either to be Administrative actions, query (read-only) or both query and index (read-and-write).
 Personal API Keys inherit the permissions of their associated user account.
 We recommend that you choose the most limited scope you can for your application: it's "cheap" to create multiple API keys, but having an accidental publication of an over-privileged API key is often